-The popularity of fermented foods is quickly increasing, however using fermented foods to support your immunity and digestion is far from a new trend.
-Fermenting our food have been used as a way to preserve it for centuries.
+The popularity of fermented foods is quickly increasing, however, using fermented foods to support your immunity and digestion is far from a new trend.
+Fermenting our food has been used as a way to preserve it for centuries.
 During this process, beneficial bacteria formed and supported keep our gut-flora well balanced and our immunity supported.
 However, as technology advanced and we refrigerated our foods the historical process of fermenting our foods left most kitchens. and used but is a way of returning to tradition.
 By combining Coconut Milk and Milk Kefir grains we turn two simple ingredients into a healthy feast for the Kefir

 Using Coconut Milk also provides healthy fats, plant-based proteins, and one serving can provide as much potassium as consuming four bananas.
 There have also been some interesting studies connecting the increased allergies and asthma symptoms and poor gut flora.
 Coconut Kefir can potentially reduce internal inflammation which can minimize allergy symptoms for some.

 - 1 500ml can of full fat coconut milk

 - Shake your coconut milk well and pour into a glass container with an air-tight lid.